Your First Validation, The Easy Way

 instance's identity

 property.
-It will be used in built-in validation errors.
-The description
+It will be used in printing out any built-in validation errors.

 is ours to use as we wish—it is a user-defined field.
 And the validation-mode